-Pennsylvania Natural Diversity Inventory (PNDI) - As referenced in this permit, PNDI refers to the on-line environmental review tool for screening of State and federally listed threatened and endangered species managed by the Pennsylvania Natural Heritage Program.
-PNDI is part of the new on-line review tool identified as Pennsylvania Conservation Explorer.
-The term PNDI is also inclusive of any future tools approved by the Corps districts in Pennsylvania and the USFWS for screening of federally listed threatened and endangered species in Pennsylvania.
+Pennsylvania Natural Diversity Inventory (PNDI) -PNDI is the on-line environmental review tool for screening of state and federally-listed threatened and endangered species managed by the Pennsylvania Natural Heritage Program.
+PNDI is part of the on-line review tool identified as Pennsylvania Conservation Explorer (PACE).
+The term PNDI also includes any future versions or the same or similar tools approved by the USFWS for screening of Federally-listed threatened and endangered species in Pennsylvania.

-Permanent Conversion - The term as used in this document refers to the permanent conversion of a forested wetland to a scrub-shrub wetland, conversion of a forested and/or scrub-shrub wetland to an emergent wetland, in association with a regulated activity.
+Permanent Conversion - The term as used in this document refers to the permanent conversion of a forested wetland to a scrub-shrub wetland and/or conversion of a forested and/or scrub-shrub wetland to an emergent wetland, in association with a regulated activity.
 Such conversion may result in the permanent loss of certain functions and services that may require compensatory mitigation.
-These areas are typically manipulated over time by man to prevent their return to preconstruction wetland type, and includes areas that are maintained by mowing, cutting, and/or herbicides.
+These areas are typically manipulated over time by man to prevent their return to preconstruction wetland type, and includes areas that are maintained by mowing, cutting, and/or herbicide use.
 Permanent conversion does not include areas that are allowed to return to their preconstruction condition either naturally or through some type of restoration activity.